Timo1979-x/wezterm-config/readme.md

 ### quake-style in Windows
 You'll need [Autohotkey v2](https://www.autohotkey.com/v2/)

-Create file `wezterm.ahk` somewhere with [this content](./docs/ahk.md) and make it autostart with Windows, for example place shortcut in folder `???` with this command:
+Create file `wezterm.ahk` somewhere with [this content](./docs/ahk.md)

+Make it autostart with Windows. for example place shortcut in the "startup" folder with this command:
 ```
 "%LOCALAppData%\Microsoft\WindowsApps\AutoHotkey.exe" d:\utils\scripts\wezterm.ahk
 ```
+You can reach startup folder with `explorer shell:startup` command.

-AHK will show wezterm icon in windows system tray.
+After start, AHK will show wezterm icon in windows system tray.
 There is small context menu associated with this icon.

 My default keybinding for emerging wezterm is "Ctrl + ~".
 You can change it in `wezterm.ahk` file.